FRRouting/frr/doc/user/pim.rst

 .. clicmd:: rp keep-alive-timer (1-65535)
    :daemon: pim

-   Modify the time out value for a S,G flow from 1-65535 seconds at RP.
+   Modify the timeout value for an S,G flow from 1-65535 seconds at RP.
    The normal keepalive period for the KAT(S,G) defaults to 210 seconds.
    However, at the RP, the keepalive period must be at least the Register_Suppression_Time, or the RP may time out the (S,G) state